tombousso/sJava/README.md

 	> ./gradlew java_compile

-If there are no errors then the diff ran successfully meaning that the Java version of `compiler3` successfully compiled `compiler3`.
+If there are no errors then the diff ran successfully meaning that the Java version of `compiler` successfully compiled `compiler`.

 ## More explanations

 ### Kawa
 sJava borrows a lot from Kawa which is a Scheme implementation for the JVM.
 [Kawa](http://www.gnu.org/software/kawa/) is a really cool dynamic language (first class functions, macros, etc.) which can interact with traditional statically typed Java code.
-The first compiler for sJava was written in Kawa (`compiler1.scm`).  `compiler2` and `compiler3` are written in sJava.
+The first compiler for sJava was written in Kawa.

 ### Todo
 * verify sJava code and print friendly error messages